-For the 2014 election, the Nominating Committee will select a slate from all eligible nominees, and will present that slate to the CLC membership with a recommendation for approval.
-In constituting a slate, the Nominating Committee will consider all candidates whose names are put forward.
-To be eligible for consideration by the Nominating Committee, a candidate must be a Certified Child Life Specialist and a CLC member in good standing, with demonstrated leadership abilities and a record of active engagement in CLC and/or the child life profession in general.
+For the 2014 election, the CLC Nominating Committee considered all candidates whose names were put forward during the nominations process.
+In order to be eligible for consideration, a candidate must be a Certified Child Life Specialist and a CLC member in good standing, with demonstrated leadership abilities and a history of active engagement in the organization and/or the child life profession.
+For more information about the skills and attributes of a desirable candidate for the Board of Directors, please refer to Board Position Information.

 Three-Year Commitment, One Year Each Position: